SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

     7: renku-core-v7
 ```

-This configmap can then be served through Nninx, allowing clients to lookup which versions of `renku-core` are deployed and where to reach them.
+This configmap can then be served through NginX, allowing clients to lookup which versions of `renku-core` are deployed and where to reach them.

 ### Service URLs/UX